 However, because car insurance is influenced by so many outside factors, you could end up paying significantly more or less for your coverage than your state’s average cost.

-Cheapest car insurance in Mississippi
+Cheapest car insurance rates in Mississippi

 |Company||Average annual rate||Learn more|